nvbogu/Natural-Language-Understanding-API/README.md

 ## RASA

-In this section we will install the RASA package and clone the Git repository.
+In this section you will install the RASA package and clone the Git repository.

-To install the RASA package we first create a project folder and a virtual environment to avoid conflicts.
+To install the RASA package first create a project folder and a virtual environment to avoid conflicts.

 To create a project folder run:
 ```sh